vizflow/vizflow/README.md

 vizflow.js
 =======

-[vizflow.js](https://github.com/gameprez/vizflow.js) - an application-agnostic engine for _interactive visualizations_ simulations, or games) written using EcmaScript.6 (ES6) with no other external dependencies.
+[vizflow.js](https://github.com/gameprez/vizflow.js) - an application-agnostic engine for interactive visualizations, simulations, and/or games written using EcmaScript.6 (ES6) with no other external dependencies.
 It provides a lighter-weight and less data-analysis-specific library compared to [D3js](http://d3js.org), with less emphasis on selections and data binding, and more emphasis on higher-order functions for greater reusability and cleaner code.

-It uses the symblold `$Z` (pronounced "bling Z" or "dollar Z") for defining its namespace.
+It uses the symblol `$Z` (pronounced "bling Z" or "dollar Z") for defining its namespace.

 For example, when using `d3` we might want to visualize one dataset representing intervals  as lines and another representing points as circles, and then have them both fade-in.